Spark via Iceberg¶

 SELECT * FROM nessie.testing.city

--- Spark3 only, read from the `etl` branch
+-- Read from the `etl` branch

 SELECT * FROM nessie.testing.`city@etl`